NickBot-dev/osticket-prereqs/README.md

 </p>
 <p>

 HeidiSQL is an application that is required for allowing us to make a connection to the database and perform configurations.
+HeidiSQL is one of the dependencies for osTicket.

 </p>
 <br />